pedro-gutierrez/diesel/guides/tutorial.md

 end
 ```

-In other words, when there is a single child involved, the notation
+When there is a single child involved, the notation

 ```elixir
 action SomeModule